wolfejw86/jay-wolfe-dev-blog/content/blog/running-a-local-replica-set/index.md

 date: "2019-09-01"
 ---

-Running A MongoDB Replica Set Locally and Why You Might Want To:
+**Running A MongoDB Replica Set Locally and Why You Might Want To:**

-Why Do I Even Need to Do This?

 - You’re like me and want to know how it works! (and more important play around with it locally)
 - The application you’re building has a requirement to use change streams